AnicetNgrt/jiro-nn/examples/housing/cr.typ

 The best of the $8$ folds models attains an $R^2 = 0.9$.

-It is slightly better than the Python Keras workflow I got inspiration from at $R^2 = 0.88$, which used a similar architecture, trained for $500$ epochs as well with mini-batches of size $128$.
+It is slightly better than the Python Keras workflow I got inspiration from @workflow at $R^2 = 0.88$, which used a similar architecture, trained for $500$ epochs as well with mini-batches of size $128$.

 #figure(
     image("../visuals/final_folds_r2.png", width: 80%),